rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 ---

 ## :octicons-container-24: 5.
-Starting the Containers
+Spinning up the Containers

 To start the Telegraf services and its components, run: